 The spark-ignition and the diesel engine, both Internal Combustion Engines (ICE), are the only engines in widespread use in the world's automotive transportation systems.
 Internal combustion engines waste a large portion of the available fuel energy as heat loss via exhaust gas and most of car engines operate with an efficiency rate of about 30% [1].
+Nowadays, the need of alternative propulsion systems with substantially improved fuel economy and adaptability to various fuels contributes to the development of technologies like the Stirling engine.
 In the 70's, the Department of Energy (DOE) and NASA started a research program, based on the Philips historical technology [2], with the initial objective of developing Stirling alternative automotive heat engines with significantly reduced exhaust emissions [3].
-Nowadays, the need of alternative propulsion systems with substantially improved fuel economy and adaptability to various fuels (such as solid fuels or bio-fuels) contributes to the development of external combustion machines such as Stirling engines.
-Moreover, Series Hybrid Electric Vehicles use the thermal energy converter machine as an Auxiliary Power Units (APU) to refuel an electric battery, therefore the operation of the Stirling engine is kinematically decoupled from the vehicle dynamics.
-As a result, the control of the Stirling engine that was a difficulty in a conventional power train is much easier today with hybrid powertrains.
+The initial objectives were the development of: (1) new metal alloys, (2) the technology for seals with leakage, friction, and life characteristics suitable for the application, (3) the technology necessary for low-emission combustion systems, (4) component technologies required to reduce engine cost and weight and to improve engine performance and life, (5) identification and evaluation of advanced concepts.
 The Stirling engine uses a continuous-flow combustor from which heat is transferred to a gaseous working fluid (hydrogen or helium or nitrogen) in a sealed mechanical system.
-The combustion system is external to the working fluid, in contrast to the combustion process in a spark-ignition engine, diesel or gas turbine, where the fuel and air are combusted under pressure and expanded directly to produce work [4-5].
-The Stirling technology is interesting for two major reasons: (1) the theoretical thermodynamic efficiency is limited only to the Carnot efficiency, the maximum obtainable by any heat engine operating between the same maximum and minimum working fluid temperatures and (2) the continuous-flow combustion process is much more controlled than in intermittent internal combustion systems, so that emissions can be limited without degrading engine performance.
+The gaseous working fluid is compressed, heated, expanded against a piston connected to an output shaft and cooled, all in a closed cyclic process (Fig.1).
+The combustion system is external to the working fluid, in contrast to the combustion process in a spark-ignition engine, diesel or gas turbine, where Wissam S. Bou Nader Technical center of Vélizy PSA Group 78943 Velizy, France wissam.bounader@mpsa.com the fuel and air are combusted under pressure and expanded directly to produce work [4-5].
+The Stirling technology is interesting for two major raisons: (1) the theoretical thermodynamic efficiency is limited only to the Carnot efficiency, the maximum obtainable by any heat engine operating between the same maximum and minimum working fluid temperatures and (2) the continuous-flow combustion process is much more controlled than in intermittent internal combustion systems, so that emissions can be limited without degrading engine performance.
 The continuous combustion also eliminates one of the major sources of noise and vibration found in the ICE [6].